Causes of the French Revolution: Financial crisis

 The financial crisis of the French crown played a role in creating the social background to the Revolution, generating widespread anger at the court, and (arguably most importantly) forcing Louis XVI to call the Estates-General.
-The court was deeply in debt, which in conjunction with a poor financial system, created a crisis.
-In order to service the debt, given the Crown could find no more willing lenders, Louis attempted to call upon the nobility via an Assembly of Notables.
+The court was deeply in debt, which, in conjunction with a poor financial system, created a crisis.

+In order to service the debt, given that the Crown could find no more willing lenders, Louis attempted to call upon the nobility via an Assembly of Notables.
 However, the nobility refused to help—their power and influence had been steadily reduced since the reign of Louis XIV—and hence Louis was forced to rely upon the Estates-General.
 This meant that the discontented Third Estate (damaged by poor policy and low standards of living) were given the opportunity to air their grievances, and when they did not receive the desired response, the Revolution proper began; they denied the authority of the King and set up their own government.